Building a Standard Automated Reach Schedule

 ∞: If you are building a schedule that will never change, you can retain the default ∞ (Infinity) option on the left.
 Creating the schedule using this option will infinitely populate calendar dates with the staff members you select.

 We're building this example as an Infinity schedule, but there are a few other options for selecting dates.
 Learn more about them here.

 Adjusting Contact Settings

 Next, you'll determine the Contact settings.
-This includes the Reach format, the number of times we will dial through your list, the number of minutes between each call, the employees and phone numbers we will contact, and what to do if we reach voicemail.
+This includes the Reach format, the number of times we will dial through your list, the number of minutes between each call and the employees and phone numbers we will contact.

 1. To the right of Reach, you will see a drop down menu with the options Standard or Custom.
 In a Standard schedule, the same person or group of people is on-call for the full 24-hour period from the Start time to the Stop time.
 In a Custom schedule, there are different people on-call during separate blocks of time within the 24-hour period.
 For this tutorial, you will select Standard reach.